 Personalized skills development seminars held in your home on topics applicable to your child or of interest to your family.
 Topics may include social skill development; sibling support; behavioral shaping strategies; homework help; reinforcing therapy goals within daily activities; expanding your child’s world of communication; or other topics upon request.

 Training sessions provided in your home by a Positive ABA clinician to foster positive interactions and relationships between siblings and peers.
 These training sessions can offer siblings suggestions and plans to provide support, ways to get involved in the therapeutic process, and reducing stress levels at home, for example.
 Share your ideas with the therapist to develop specific programs for your family.

 Click this link to discover what Positive ABA can provide in the area of social skills groups designed to foster the development of essential social and communication skills.

 Schedule a one-hour intake assessment to have a Positive ABA clinician visit with you in your home to help you determine which services will best support your child and family needs.

 Contact us to make an appointment and obtain more information about what we offer.

-Positive ABA offers multiple funding options, including TriCare coverage, private insurance, and self-pay.
+Positive ABA offers multiple funding options, including TriCare coverage, private insurance, state insurance (in some locations), and self-pay.